© Crown copyright 2020

 This is made up of research in a university that is funded by businesses and charities as well as research activity funded by universities from their own income.

 Why is support based on drops from international students?
 What about other losses in research revenue such as from businesses and charities?

-The international student metric when combined with the measure of ‘non-publicly funded research’ is a good proxy for overall Covid-19 losses to research revenue.
-In return for support, Government will be asking for universities to demonstrate how funds are being utilised to sustain research in areas typically funded by charities and business.
-We will also take into account the income HEIs receive from business and charity research.
+The international student metric when combined with the measure of ‘non-publicly funded research’ provides a proxy for overall COVID-19 losses to research revenue.
+In return for support, government will be asking for universities to demonstrate how funds are being utilised to sustain research in areas typically funded by charities and business.
+We will also take into account the income universities receive from business and charity research.

 How will losses from international students and the value of non-publicly funded research be estimated?

 We will make use of historic data – comparing AY 2020-21 data with AY 2018-19 out-turn.
 This is calculated using forecast data as at 30 October 2020 provided through the recent data collection exercise compared against AY 2018-19 baseline data.

 What will the terms of the loan be?

 As indicated in the announcement, the loan will be long term and low interest.
 We can now confirm that the interest rate will be 0.55% pa.
 The amortised loan will be based on scheduled annual repayments applied to both the principle and the interest, and there will be a payback period of ten years, with the first repayment due a year after the loan is paid.
 Further detail will be provided in the Heads of Terms, including rules concerning early repayment.